jayem256/rrftoh2/README.md

 There's nothing particularly performant streaming data over single HTTP/2 stream, but since all major browsers support using `gzip` encoding, this service makes use of it and compresses files on the fly.
 Over slower connection speeds it can significantly decrease download times depending on type of data.
+This implementation is using client side certificates as authentication method.
+Clients failing to provide accepted certs will get disconnected before serving HTTP/2 requests.

 ## Usage
 This implementation enforces clients use `h2` and thus always requires use of TLS.
 There's example